-The entry deadline for the 2020 Parking Industry Awards is fast approaching, so the sooner you send in your entries, the better.
+The submission deadline for the 2021 Parking Industry Awards is fast approaching, so the sooner you send in your entries, the better.
 Here are 10 tips on what to include, and what to leave out, in order to maximise your chances of success.

 - Keep it simple

 Be clear and specific.
 Ensure your entry is easy to explain concisely, give some background and outline your objectives and strategy.
 Give specific examples – facts, not fluff – and avoid jargon.

 Structure your entry.
 For example, say what the issue was, what you did and what the outcome was.
 Be consistent, logical and tell a story.
 Creating a narrative can help keep the judges’ attention.

 - Answer the question

 For example, if you are entering the award for excellence in technology and innovation, telling the judges what systems you have invested in is great, but they will also want to see the impact this has had on the business.
 Make sure you check the criteria for the category.

 Provide solid evidence against the criteria.
 Spell it out – avoid vague generalisations.
 To give your entry the best possible chance be sure to include parking measures such as car park counts or traffic measurement, as well as business measures, such as customer service or profitability.